AGDevX/Owl/README.md

 GCP offers a generous free tier for small, personal projects.
 Custom domains are supported with the GCP App Engine (GAE) free tier.

 - Set up a GCP account (these are free; the services incur the costs)
+- Create a Project (these are free; the services incur the costs)
 - Create an App Engine (there is a free tier)
 - Create `app.yaml` in the root of the `src` folder
 - Build the app: `yarn build-gcp`
 - Install the [Google Cloud SDK](https://cloud.google.com/sdk/?authuser=4)
-- Initialize the Google Cloud SDK: `gcloud init`
+- Initialize the Google Cloud SDK: `gcloud init` (this only needs done once unless changes were made to the Project in GCP)
 - Deploy to App Engine: `gcloud app deploy`
   - View and manage the deployed instances by looking at the `Versions` blade in the App Engine administration page
 - Create a prod app registration with Auth0 using your custom URLs or the URLs provided by GCP

-_NOTE: Some parts of Owl will not work if the Spider Api is not hosted somewhere Owl can get to when deployed to GCP._
+_NOTE: Some parts of Owl will not work if the Spider API is not hosted somewhere Owl can get to when deployed to GCP._

 <br />